WabugeS/ParoCyber_SQL_Capstone/README.md

     product_rank <= 3
 LIMIT 5;

-/*Question 7: Unique Customers per City
+**Question 7: Unique Customers per City
 How many unique customers in each city have made at least one coffee purchase?
-Order by customer count descending.*/
+Order by customer count descending.**

--- Counting distinct customer IDs associated with transactions in each city SELECT
+# Counting distinct customer IDs associated with transactions in each city

+SELECT
     ci.city_name,
     COUNT(DISTINCT cu.customer_id) AS unique_customer_count